Owners: James and Annie Millton. James was expelled from school for making wine rather than jam from wild blackberries.

 Riverpoint Gewurztraminer, Gisborne: 2010 A little phenolic (Raw 2012). | Riverpoint Vineyard, Viognier: 2007 Good varietal character, very good (SITT 2009). | 2009 Riverpoint Vineyard, Viognier 60% fermented wild in 300-litre barrels to dryness and with 100% MLF + 40% fermented wild in tanks with no MLF but one tank stopped with about 10 g/l residual sugar.
 Both lots blended.
 Sterile filtered before bottling.
 NZ$28-30 cellar door in March 2011.
 Whiff of the sea (the vines are only one mile from Poverty Bay and the Pacific ocean), with a brackish character from the silt-loam soils, quite aromatic but on the floral rather than fruity side (Visit, 2011).
 2013 Riverpoint Viognier Oily umami in 2015 (At a tasting dinner at the Rangitane cultural centre in Grovetown, NZ Thursday evening 09th July 2015).

-Te Arai Vineyard Chenein Blanc, Gisborne: The Te Arai Vineyard comprises 6 hectares (14.82 acres).
+Te Arai Vineyard Chenein Blanc, Gisborne: The Te Arai Vineyard was planted with vines by settlers in 1871.
+It comprises 6 hectares (14.82 acres).
 It is located on Papatu Road, Manutuke, Gisborne was formerly known as the winery vineyard but culturally the name Te Arai has more significance.
 Te Arai roughly translates to “the place where you pause before going on towards the land of eternal sunshine.”
-It is located 3.1 miles (five kilometres) from the Pacific, on the banks of the Te Arai stream with the river on three sides.
+It is located 3.1 miles (five kilometres) from the Pacific, on the banks of the Te Arai with the river on three sides, a humid site risking peronospera (downy mildew) and bunch rot (Botrytis cinerea).
 The Te Arai river originates in the hills of the Waignake Valley.
 It has cut a deep rut in the ground that makes up the valley floor.
 This rut proved so deep it proved impassable to the native Maori people when they would journey from the mountains to the sea to trade pigeons and fern roots for sea food.
+Cold winds

 The Te Arai Vineyard has Gravillea trees, which James Millton told me “are more commonly known as bottle brushes.
 They produce crimson-coloured flowers and are a nectar source for the native Tui bird who is very territorial and helps detract the fruit eating birds away from the grapes.
 We have as well topbar beehives in this area and these trees offer nectar to the bees as well-” See James Millton’s comments on the role bees play in Biodynamics here.